 Self-Service distribution groups Administrators can give users the ability to manage their own distribution group membership from a web-based interface.
 Users can be given permissions to create, delete, join, or leave distribution groups.
 These capabilities are enabled by default for all Exchange Online users.
 Administrators can disable them so that only the IT department can manage distribution groups, if desired.
 They can also create naming policies to standardize and manage the names of distribution groups that their users create.
 For example, they can add a specific prefix or suffix to the distribution group name when it is created, or block specific words from being used in the group’s name.

 Important: Self-service capabilities are not available for distribution groups that are synchronized from on-premises Active Directory to Exchange Online.
 Organizations that use Directory Synchronization should use a naming convention that avoids conflicts between distribution groups that are managed on-premises and distribution groups that are managed in the cloud.

 An external contact is a record with information about a person who works outside of a specified organization.
 External contacts are similar to personal contacts that individuals create in Outlook, only they are globally available to the company.
 Administrators create external contacts using the Exchange admin center or remote Windows PowerShell.
 These contacts can also be synchronized with Exchange Online from on-premises Active Directory.
 They appear in the Global Address List in Outlook.

-For more information about external contacts, see Create a New External Contact.
+For more information about external contacts, see Create an organization relationship in Exchange Online.

 Resource mailboxes (such as for conference rooms and physical equipment) represent a company’s meeting rooms or other facilities or resources.
 Users can reserve rooms or resources by adding the resource’s email alias to meeting requests in Outlook or Outlook Web App.
 Conference rooms and resources appear in the Global Address List in Outlook and Outlook Web App.